-At 31 March 2021, temporary differences relating to undistributed profits of subsidiaries not recognised as deferred tax liabilities amounted to HK\$2,536,000 (2020: HK\$5,654,000).
-Deferred tax liabilities of HK\$127,000 (2020: HK\$283,000) have not been recognised in respect of the tax that would be payable on the distribution of these retained profits as the Company controls the dividend policy of these subsidiaries and it has been determined that it is probable that these profits will not be distributed in the foreseeable future.
+At 31 March 2022, there is no temporary differences relating to undistributed profits of subsidiaries not recognised as deferred tax liabilities (2021: HK\$2,536,000).
+There is no deferred tax liabilities (2021: HK\$127,000) that have not been recognised in respect of the tax that would be payable on the distribution of these retained profits as the Company controls the dividend policy of these subsidiaries and it has been determined that it is probable that these profits will not be distributed in the foreseeable future.